CTF-handbooks/ctf-handbooks.github.io/Writerside/topics/Making-a-Map-for-Capture-the-Flag.md

   > Once you have downloaded the .zip file from the ContentDB website, extract the .zip file and move the folder inside it to `[Minetest folder]/games`.
   > {style="note"}
 * WorldEdit mod for Minetest. <sup>(_optional_)</sup>
   > Although this is optional, it is recommended that you install WorldEdit.
-Creating maps requires you to build the borders and barriers of the map manually.
-This tool speeds the process up and is also helpful when building other desired map structures.
+This tool is helpful when building desired map structures, and it can also speed up the process of creating large builds.
   >
   > You can install WorldEdit from either the Minetest in-game ContentDB or from the [ContentDB website](https://content.minetest.net/packages/sfan5/worldedit/).
   >